paquettm/420-302-VA_A25/LABS/LAB5_ESP32_MicroPython_Web_Server.md

 Once you will have new firmware flashed to your ESP32 development board, this process should not need be followed again.
 Firmware is stored in persistent memory - memory that stays the same - such that it never needs to be updated unless it becomes damaged or out-of-date.

+### Alternative method: The Thonny wizard

+- Click `Tools` at the top menu and `Options...`.
+- Select the `Interpreter` tab.
+- Click the `Install or update MicroPython (esptool)` hyperlink.
+- Select `CP2102 USB to UART Bridge Controller @ /dev/ttyUSB0` or the similar choice in the `Target port` dropdown menu.
+- Select `ESP32` in the `MicroPython family` dropdown menu.
+If you have a different ESP32 as per the `esptool chip-id` output, find the matching one.
+- Select `Espressif - ESP32 / WROOM` in the `variant` dropdown menu, or another variant matching your exact model.
+- Select the latest version from the `version` dropdown menu.
+- Click `Install`.

 ## Part 2: ESP32 MicroPython Application with WiFi and LEDs

 Write and deploy this application using Thonny: